kgrgreer/foam3/doc/guides/POM.md

 ### name

 ### vendorId
-Optional property which is used as the Maven GroupID when generating a Maven POM.
+Optional property which is used as the Maven <groupId> when generating a Maven POM.
 If not specified, then the name: property is used instead.

 ### version
+Optional property which is used as the Maven <version> when generating a Maven POM.
+Is also used as part of the filename when creating foam-bin JS files.

 ### licenses
 Specify license(s) to be included in the packaged JS binaries.